linode/docs/docs/platform/automating-server-builds.md

 title: Automating Server Builds
 ---

 If you run a large website that requires multiple servers, or have a general interest in server automation, you may want to automate your server builds.
-You can rapidly spin up multiple servers with exactly the same configuration by creating a *golden image* that can be cloned to multiple Linodes, or by making a *StackScript* that installs the same software and settings on each Linode, with the intention of eliminating server descrepancies.
+You can rapidly spin up multiple servers with exactly the same configuration by creating a *golden image* that can be cloned to multiple Linodes with the intention of eliminating server discrepancies.

+Server configuration can also be automated through [Stackcripts](https://www.linode.com/stackscripts).
+View the [Stackscripts](/docs/platform/stackscripts/) guide for more information.

 ##Why You Should Automate Server Builds